 3D Conformal Radiation Therapy (3DCRT)

-Conforming radiation field to the target area and avoiding normal surrounding tissues is capable using multileaf collimators and used forward planning techniques.
-3D CRT is a radiation technique that occupies a place between standard or conventional RT and IMRT.
+Conforming radiation field to the target area and avoiding normal surrounding tissues is capable using multi-leaf collimators and used for planning techniques.
+3DCRT is a radiation technique that occupies a place between standard or conventional RT and IMRT.
 It is useful in many body areas when IMRT is not necessary but standard radiation includes lot of normal tissues and limits the delivery of higher doses of radiation.
-Presence of Multileaf collimator at Institute of Cancer Sciences allows 3DCRT to be of a much higher quality that what is available at most other centers.
+The 3DCRT at Choithram is able to deliver a much higher quality of treatment because of the presence of multi-leaf collimator.

 Conventional Radiation Therapy

-Conventional radiation therapy at Institute of Cancer Sciences is used for cases not required advanced techniques of radiation.
-While not comparable to 3D CRT/IMRT/IGRT, conventional RT at Institute of Cancer Sciences is of a very high quality.
-Planning for conventional RT is also done based on CT scanning of the tumor and normal tissues.
+Conventional radiation therapy is used for cases where advanced techniques of radiation are not required.
+While not comparable to 3DCRT/IMRT/IGRT, conventional RT is of a very high quality.
+Planning for conventional RT is also done based on CT scanning of the tumour and normal tissues.
 Further, immobilization of the patient using thermoplastic mask system and other accessories improves the results of conventional RT.
-Linear accelerator based conventional RT is significantly superior to conventional RT based on cobalt teletherapy units.
-The damage to skin and superficial tissues is minimized in the linear accelerator based RT.
-Institute of Cancer Sciences also has the capability for Irradiation of blood products is used in some patients with hematological diseases.
-Electron beam irradiation is useful for treatment of some superficial lesions for giving radiation boost doses to some targets.
+Linear accelerator-based conventional RT is significantly superior to conventional RT based on cobalt tele-therapy units.
+The damage to skin and superficial tissues is minimized in the linear accelerator-based RT.
+CHRC also has the capability for irradiation of blood products, which is used in some patients with haematological diseases.
+Electron beam irradiation is useful for treatment of some superficial lesions and giving radiation boost doses to some targets.

-Institute of Cancer Sciences has the highest quality brachytherapy delivery capability due to the following reasons:
+CHRC has the highest quality brachytherapy delivery capability because of the following reasons:

 External Beam RT

-Institute of Radiation Oncology, Choithram Hospital and Research Centre is equipped with an IMRT capable single linear accelerator from Siemens Primus, Germany.
+Choithram Hospital is equipped with an IMRT-capable, single linear accelerator from Siemens Primus, Germany.
 The highlights of the system are:

 Since radiation treatment is delivered in a divided/fractionated plan, it is critical to ensure that the same area of the body receives the radiation with a high degree of accuracy.
 High quality mould room facilities and immobilization are essential to ensure this.
-Institute of Radiation Oncology, Choithram Hospital and Research Centre has invested in the best mould room and immobilization technology.
+Choithram’s Institute of Radiation Oncology has invested in the best mould room and immobilization technology.

 Quality assurance of the equipment and quality checking of all treatment plans is mandatory for all radiation treatment.
 High quality equipment helps in ensuring that patients get the planned treatment without any toxicity Institute of Radiation Oncology, Choithram Hospital and Research Centre has invested in the highest quality of QA equipment from PTW of Germany.
 The equipment consists of

-High dose rate brachytherapy systems are the de facto standard for internal radiation or brachytherapy.
-Based on a small radiation source (Iridium 192) driven by computer control, these systems offer the convenience of fast and highly optimized treatment of a large variety of tumors while reducing the dose to normal tissues.
+HDR Brachytherapy High Dose Rate Brachytherapy systems are the de facto standard for internal radiation or Brachytherapy.
+Based on a small radiation source (Iridium 192) driven by computer control, these systems offer the convenience of fast and highly optimized treatment of a large variety of tumours while reducing the dose to normal tissues.

-Institute of Radiation Oncology, Choithram Hospital and Research Centre has commissioned a thirty channel remote afterloading HDR brachytherapy unit from Nucletron BV of Netherlands, the world leader in brachytherapy systems.
-Combined with 3D and inverse planning capabilities, wide range of CT and MR compatible applicators, the system is capable of "Image Guided Brachytherapy", the most advanced form of brachytherapy available today.
+Choithram’s Institute of Radiation Oncology has commissioned a thirty channel remote after-loading HDR brachytherapy unit from Nucletron BV of Netherlands, the world leader in Brachytherapy systems.
+Combined with 3D and inverse planning capabilities, wide range of CT and MR compatible applicators, the system is capable of Image-Guided Brachytherapy, the most advanced form of Brachytherapy available today.